theblixguy/CustomDroid/README.md

 2. Kernel flashing is WIP

-3. List of currently supported devices are:
+3. List of currently supported devices are: Nexus 4, Nexus 7, Nexus 10, Galaxy Nexus, Nexus S, Nexus One and HTC One.

-⋅⋅* Nexus 4
-⋅⋅* Nexus 7
-⋅⋅* Nexus 10
-⋅⋅* Galaxy Nexus
-⋅⋅* Nexus S
-⋅⋅* Nexus One
-⋅⋅* HTC One
+4. Only GSM variants of the devices are supported.
+LTE/4G model support will be added in v3.
+Support for more devices will be added later

 If you have a HTC One, make sure the bootloader unlock key ("Unlock_code.bin") file is present in the root folder of the application else it will not be able to unlock your One's bootloader.
 I will be adding the support for extracting identifier token automatically in v2 to make it easy for you to obtain the bootloader unlock key.

-4. Only GSM variants of the devices are supported.
-LTE/4G model support will be added in v3